jrochkind/cap_git_tools/README.md

 like "production" or "staging" (but see below for fancier multi-stage workflow).

+Ordinarily what's in your current git checkout will be tagged; but if you have set cap's `:branch`, it'll tag the HEAD of that branch even if that's not your current checkout.

 You can customize the prefix and other aspects of tagging, both in your recipe and with command line over-rides, see `cap -E git:tag` for more info.